shapoco/calctus/README.md

 ### Exponent Adjustment

-Exponent-part of E-notation and SI prefix can be adjusted using Alt + Arrow keys.
+Exponent-part of E-notation and SI prefix can be adjusted using Alt + arrow keys.

 ![](img/exp_adj.gif)